-- · Multi-family housing

-- capacity;
+- Reduced multi-family housing capacity;

-- New home pricing;

-- and
+- Increasing prices of new, "stick-built" homes; and

 - Improving credit and financing conditions.

-Factors that may favorably impact production levels further in this industry include improving quality credit standards in the residential housing market, job growth, favorable changes in financing regulations, higher interest rates on traditional residential housing loans, and improved conditions in the asset-backed securities markets for manufactured housing loans.
+Factors that may favorably impact production levels further in this industry include improving quality credit standards in the residential housing market, job growth, favorable changes in financing regulations, higher interest rates on traditional residential housing loans, and any improvement in conditions in the asset-backed securities markets for manufactured housing loans.